bensonkitia/bensonkitia.com/content/subscribe.md

 ### All Writings

-You can subscribe to an RSS feed of all new Writings with this link: <https://bensonkitia.com/index.xml>.
+Subscribe to an RSS feed of all new Writings with this link: <https://bensonkitia.com/index.xml>.

 ### By Category or Tag

-You can subscribe to an RSS feed of new Writings in/with specific [Categories](/categories) or [Tags](/tags) by filtering [all Writings](/writings) by the Category or Tag you'd like to subscribe to, and then using the link at the top of that Category/Tag's page.
+Subscribe to an RSS feed of new Writings in/with specific [Categories](/categories) or [Tags](/tags) by filtering [all Writings](/writings) by the Category or Tag you'd like to subscribe to, and then using the link at the top of that Category/Tag's page.

 Alternatively, you can manually add the feed to your RSS client with the following syntax: